DAMM-Cap/DAMM-capital-frontend/packages/ui/src/shared/config/README.md

 **How it works**:

-1. Looks up vault in `vaults-mothers.json`
+1. Extracts mother and children addresses from `metadata.structure`
-2. If found: includes mother vault + children in Octav link
+2. If `structure.mother` exists: builds Octav link with mother + children addresses
-3. If not found: uses fallback links with just the vault address
+3. If not found: returns base Octav URL
 4. Always generates Curate link with chain ID and vault address

 ---